Best Supplements for Improved Gastrointestinal Health

 - Low evidence7 studies

-Across 7 review studies, all 7 reported beneficial effects of kefir culture on gastrointestinal health, with effect sizes ranging from small to moderate.
-No statistically significant findings were reported, and the most-studied dose range and specific populations were not consistently identified across the studies.
+All 7 reviewed studies reported beneficial effects of kefir culture on gastrointestinal health, with effect sizes ranging from small to moderate.
+No statistically significant findings were reported across the included studies.
+The evidence base consists entirely of review articles, with no primary clinical trials, and no consistent dose or population data are available.

-- LowKefir CultureAcross 7 review studies, all 7 reported beneficial effects of kefir culture on gastrointestinal health, with effect sizes ranging from small to moderate.
-No statistically significant findings were reported, and the most-studied dose range and specific populations were not consistently identified across the studies.7 beneficial7 studies
+- LowKefir CultureAll 7 reviewed studies reported beneficial effects of kefir culture on gastrointestinal health, with effect sizes ranging from small to moderate.
+No statistically significant findings were reported across the included studies.
+The evidence base consists entirely of review articles, with no primary clinical trials, and no consistent dose or population data are available.7 beneficial7 studies

-- Very lowBifidobacterium animalis subsp. lactis BB-12Across 3 review studies, all reported beneficial effects of Bifidobacterium animalis subsp. lactis BB-12 on gastrointestinal health, with effect sizes ranging from small to large (mixed).
-No statistically significant individual findings were available.
-Evidence is derived exclusively from review articles, and no specific dose, form, or population data were reported.3 beneficial3 studies
+- Very lowBifidobacterium animalis subsp. lactis BB-12Across 3 studies, all reported beneficial effects on gastrointestinal health, with effect sizes ranging from small to large (predominantly moderate).
+The evidence is derived entirely from narrative reviews, with no specific dose, duration, or population data reported.
+Effect sizes were mixed (small to large) across the available studies.3 beneficial3 studies